sunfounder/3in1-kit/docs/source/car_project/car_move.rst

     * - A-1A
       - A-1B
-      - The state of Motor B
+      - Stato del Motore A
     * - 1
       - 0
-      - Rotate clockwise
+      - Rotazione in senso orario
     * - 0
       - 1
-      - Rotate counterclockwise
+      - Rotazione in senso antiorario
     * - 0
       - 0
-      - Brake
+      - Freno
     * - 1
       - 1
       - Stop